Last fact-checked: 22 November 2020

-For example, in Australia patients can expect to pay in the region of AUD $3,800 for Lip Augmentation compared to around AUD $345 for the same procedure in Denpasar.
+For example, in Australia patients can expect to pay in the region of AUD $3,800 for lip augmentation compared to around AUD $345 for the same procedure in Denpasar.

 As the standard of medical facilities has advanced, so too has the level of training that doctors are undertaking.
 Many surgeons now train abroad and graduate from internationally recognised establishments, giving them the same qualifications and skills as western-based doctors.

 Denpasar is a vibrant city with a rich multi-cultural background.
-There are countless temples, museums and palaces for tourists to explore and many of the main sights can be comfortably reached on foot.
+Countless temples, museums and palaces for tourists to explore and many of the main sights can be comfortably reached on foot.
 The city is renowned for its retail shopping opportunities, including locally crafted silver, textiles, pottery and artwork.
 Visitors can also enjoy the great surfing opportunities at Serangan Island, or enjoy the calmer environment of Sanur beach for a spot of sunbathing or kitesurfing.

-The Praja Hotel Bali is situated in the heart of Renon, Denpasar and has 40 stylish rooms available.
+The Praja Hotel Bali is another option situated in the heart of Renon, Denpasar and has 40 stylish rooms available.
 The hotel is a popular choice with tourists visiting Bali as rooms are generally available for between AUD $30-$60 per night.

 On the whole, Denpasar offers no more danger than visiting any other city in your home country.
 When travelling in unfamiliar surroundings, it is always prudent to keep valuables hidden from plain view or avoid using back streets for short cuts.
-By using the same common sense precautions in Denpasar, your trip should be safe and uneventful.
+By using the same common-sense precautions in Denpasar, your trip should be safe and uneventful.

 Medical tourism has become a vital part of the Asian economy in recent years and, as a result, Asian governments continue to invest heavily in their medical facilities and surgical education.
 Indonesia is no different, with facilities being equipped with the latest technologies and many doctors completing their training abroad.

 Medical Departures carry out stringent background checks on each doctor and clinic listed on our website to ensure that all qualifications, experience and professional associations are legitimate.
 For instance, we:

-.Whilst it is highly unlikely that any mishaps will occur during your treatment, no medical procedure is 100% risk-free.
+While it is highly unlikely that any mishaps will occur during your treatment, no medical procedure is 100% risk-free.
 However, Medical Departures believe that these risks can be minimised, and we will be with you at every stage of the process to provide help and support should anything go wrong.
 We can even arrange specialist medical insurance before you travel, through a range of independent providers, giving you extra confidence and peace of mind.